369th Croatian Reinforced Infantry Regiment (Wehrmacht): Formation

-Military action on Eastern Front
+Military Action on Eastern Front

-To accustom the regiment to the conditions and divisional procedures and further progress their training, the regiment's units were initially divided up among other regiments of the division immediately after their arrival on the front line near Kharkov.
+To accustom the regiment to the conditions and divisional procedures of the eastern front and further progress their training, the regiment's units were initially divided up among and stationed with other regiments immediately after their arrival on the front line near Kharkov.
 The divisional diary recorded that the main goal for units of the regiment during this period was to improve discipline across various areas.
-To improve poor discipline, on 30 September 1941, Colonel Ivan Markulj sent 43 officers and NCOs as well as 144 soldiers back to the NDH due to illness and/or for disciplinary reasons.
+On 30 September 1941, Colonel Ivan Markulj sent 43 officers and NCOs and 144 soldiers back to the NDH due to illness and/or for disciplinary reasons.

-After the Red Army counterattacked and re-took Rostov in November 1941, the 100th Jäger Division marched south to the front line on the Mius River on 22 November.
-Temperatures dropped as low as -18C, and the regiment had no winter clothing.
-The regiment's units, still divided among the other regiments of the division, dug in alongside the Slovak Mobile Brigade and SS-Division Wiking.
-In mid-January 1942, the 100th Light Infantry Division was deployed to the Stalino area to assist in fighting off a Soviet cavalry corps that had broken through the front line.
+After the Red Army counterattacked and re-took Rostov in November 1941, the 100th Jäger Division marched south to the front line on the Mius River on November 22.
+Temperatures dropped as low as −18°C. The regiment's units, still divided among the other regiments of the division, dug in alongside the Slovak Mobile Brigade and SS-Division Wiking.
+In mid-January 1942, the 100th Jäger Division was deployed to the Stalino area to assist in fighting off a Soviet cavalry corps that had broken through the front line.
 Through some heavy fighting along the line of the Samara River, the division held on through the winter.

-Starting in early 1942, soldiers were able to send messages back to the Independent State of Croatia.
-Troops wrote letters for family members and friends on any paper they could find, such as cigarette papers or pages torn from notebooks.
-Radio Zagreb (later known as Hrvatski Krugoval) broadcast communications from the regiment's soldiers, alongside propaganda announcements that praised the Croatian authorities and did not mention the soldiers' fate – most often death or capture.
+Starting in early 1942, soldiers were able to send messages back to the NDH.
+Troops wrote letters on various materials, including cigarette papers and notebook pages, due to paper shortages.
+Radio Zagreb broadcast communications from the regiment's soldiers but censored material detailing death or capture by the enemy.

 Generalleutnant Werner Sanne, the 100th Jäger Division's commander, commended the regiment's successes over the winter, especially the actions of Lieutenant Colonel Marko Mesić's artillery battalion on 21–22 February 1942.
 On 23 February 1942, Sanne awarded Mesić the Iron Cross.

-In April 1942, four soldiers of the regiment were sentenced to death and shot, while many others were sentenced to imprisonment of between 2–10 years.
+In April 1942, four volunteers were sentenced to death and shot, while many others were sentenced to imprisonment of between 2–10 years.

-From mid-May 1942, the regiment was reunited under Colonel Markulj, after which the 100th Jäger Division joined in the final phases of the pincer attack on the Red Army bridgehead at Kharkov.
-In June, the division supported the 1st Panzer Army's drive along the Don River, through Voronezh to Kalach where the regiment incurred heavy casualties trying to cross the river in the face of serious resistance.
+From mid-May 1942, the regiment was reunited under Colonel Markulj, after which the 100th Jäger Division joined in the final phases of the pincer attack on the Red Army bridgehead at Kharkiv.
+In June 1942, the division supported the 1st Panzer Army's drive along the Don River, through Voronezh to Kalach where the regiment incurred heavy casualties trying to cross the river in the face of serious resistance.